Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Lightning review: T-duality

-In the case of an affine torus bundle, we use the connection on the corresponding principal $(\sfGL(n;\IZ)\ltimes \sfU(1)^n)$-bundle, which corresponds to locally defined $\fru(1)^n$-valued vector fields defined up to invertible integer linear transformations.
+In the case of an affine torus bundle, we use the connection on the corresponding principal $(\sfGL(n;\IZ)\ltimes \sfU(1)^n)$-bundle, which corresponds to $\fru(1)^n$-valued vector fields defined locally and up to invertible integer linear transformations.
 This ambiguity, however, drops out of~\eqref{eq:KK_metric}.
+Throughout this paper, the Riemannian metrics on $\check P$ and $\hat P$ are always coming from the Kaluza--Klein metric, i.e.~from a Riemanninan metric on $X$ and connections on the involved principal bundles.

+We then have to explain how differential refinements for $(X,\check P,\check \scG)$ and $(X,\hat P,\hat \scG)$ are linked over the correspondence space into a T-duality correspondence and locally, we expect to reproduce the Buscher rules~\cite{Buscher:1987sk,Buscher:1987qj}.
+We will be using the picture of~\cite{Nikolaus:2018qop} and replace T-correspondence with spans of principal 2-bundles.
+Our proposal will then be: a full geometric T-duality amounts to a differential refinement for the principal 2-bundle sitting on top of this span, together with a reconstruction prescription for the differentially refined T-backgrounds.